setr/Toolkit/toolkit/TreeGenerator/README.md

 `./textParser.py infile outfile` to parse the infile, and print to outfile.
 An absent outfile will print to screen instead.

 Now comes with proper argsparse support!
+[See!](#argsparse)

-[See!](#argsparse) Next step is to write the outline parser, and after that, a simple GUI for easy use.
+Next step is to write a simple GUI for easy use, and then get an executable going for windows/mac/linux. p2exe, freeze and p2app respectively.
+GUI with wxpython.

 Possibly, convert backwards too.